 One excellent tip I’ve picked up (but not yet implemented) is to put the daleks next to each other.
 That way you can easily move the contents between bins rather than turning.

 If you fancy having a go with a dalek, try your local Council.
 Many sell them at a reasonable price.
-Check out www.getcomposting.com, who work with Local Authorities in the UK to provide residents with low-cost compost bins and accessories, wormeries and kitchen composters.
+Check out www.getcomposting.com, who works with Local Authorities in the UK to provide residents with low-cost compost bins and accessories, wormeries, and kitchen composters.